awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 + You cannot create clone databases across AWS regions\.
 The clone databases must be created in the same region as the source databases\.
 + Currently, you are limited to up to 15 clones based on a copy, including clones based on other clones\.
 After that, only copies can be created\.
 However, each copy can also have up to 15 clones\.
 + Cross\-account database cloning is not currently supported\.
++ Currently, you cannot clone from a cluster without the parallel query feature, to a cluster where parallel query is enabled\.
+To bring data into a cluster that uses parallel query, create a snapshot of the original cluster and restore it to a cluster where the parallel query option is enabled\.
 + You can provide a different virtual private cloud \(VPC\) for your clone\.
 However, the subnets in those VPCs must map to the same set of Availability Zones\.

 ## Copy\-on\-Write Protocol for Database Cloning<a name="Aurora.Managing.Clone.Protocol"></a>